 Get2Gether believe that everyone has the right to love and friendship.
-We also believe that people meeting should be easy, fun and accessible.
+We also get gether easy, fun and accessible.

 Get2gether arrange social activities for people with disabilities in safe friendly places in Edinburgh and the Lothians, Ping Pong, Speed dating dancing and meals out.